cats7/cats7-template/README.md

 # cats7-template
-My Template resources for New Apps
+My Template resources for New Apps.